Skip to main content

 2. Track expiry dates and re-sign early.
 Steps are in the sideloading guide.

-3. Keep 2–3 GB free storage to prevent crashes; see emulator runs slowly on iOS — performance optimization guide for upkeep.
+3. Keep 2–3 GB free storage to prevent crashes; see speed up a slow Android emulator on iOS for upkeep.

 4. Limit permissions; do not grant camera/mic unless required.